moefh/spork/README.md

 ## Progress

-- Translation phases 1 to 4 (most of preprocessing) are mostly done.
+- Translation phases 1 to 4 (most of preprocessing): mostly done.
+Largest missing piece is properly evaluating conditional expressions for `#if` (will probably have to wait until after language parsing is done).
+Also missing are some directives like `#line` and `#pragma` and some small details in others, like performing macro expansion on `#include` file names.

-- Phases 5 and 6 should be easy: process escape sequences in character constants and string literals and join adjacent strings.
+- Phases 5 and 6 (converting char constants and string literals): about half way done.
+Most escape sequences are handled and string literals are joined.
+Joining wide strings with normal strings is not done, and neither are universal character escapes (`\u` and `\U`).

-- First bit of phase 7 is also easy: converting preprocessing tokens to tokens.
+- First bit of phase 7 (converting preprocessing tokens to tokens): in progress.
+Keywords, identifiers, inetegers, floats and strings are being converted.
+Missing character constants.

-- The rest of phase 7 is where the fun begins: parsing and compilation.
+- The rest of phase 7 (parsing and compilation) and phase 8 (linking): not started.

-- Translation phase 8 is linking.

 ## Name